nickpetersen93/LIQ_PARTI/README.md

-# LIQ PARTY - Lick Instance Quantifier with Poly-Animal RFID Tracking Integration
+# LIQ PARTI - Lick Instance Quantifier with Poly-Animal RFID Tracking Integration

 ## Included in this repository:
   - Arduino code for LIQ HD running off an Arduino Mega